 INTERVIEW!
 Angad Bedi: I Want Karan Johar To Direct Me In A Film

-'I feel Amitabh Bachchan and Sachin Tendulkar were born to do what they do', says Angad Bedi with an excitement in his voice, when our conversation at one point, steers towards his experience of sharing screen space with the 'Shahenshah' of Bollywood.
+'I feel Amitabh Bachchan and Sachin Tendulkar were born to do what they do', says Angad Bedi with excitement in his voice, when our conversation at one point, steers towards his experience of sharing screen space with the 'Shahenshah' of Bollywood.

 It was Angad's portrayal of Rajvir Singh in Shoojit Sircar's 'Pink' which made everyone sit up and notice this lad for the first time.
-With films like 'Dear Zinda Hai', 'Tiger Zinda Hai' to his acting credit, he is now all charged up for the release of Dulquer Salmaan-Sonam Kapoor starrer 'The Zoya Factor'.
+With films like 'Dear Zindagi', 'Tiger Zinda Hai' to his acting credit, he is now all charged up for the release of Dulquer Salmaan-Sonam Kapoor starrer 'The Zoya Factor'.

-In an interview with Filmibeat, the actor gets candid about playing a role which is quite unlike him, his first moment in front of the camera, star kids getting papped, fatherhood and his wife Neha Dhupia.
+In an interview with FilmiBeat, the actor gets candid about playing a role which is quite unlike him, his first moment in front of the camera, star kids getting papped, fatherhood and his wife Neha Dhupia.

 Excerpts from our chat with him.